terrytay/tp/docs/DeveloperGuide.md

 ### Value proposition

+[comment]: # (to be finalised)

 You can efficiently manage tasks, in terms of priority.
-You can also efficiently find a Study Area that meets your needs and is conducive, should you urgently need one.
+You can also efficiently find a study area that meets your needs and is conducive, should you urgently need one.

 ## Appendix B: User Stories